simonowen/tile2sam/ReadMe.md

 specified they should be in the format `WxH`.

-If the tile width does not result in an exact number of output bytes, the right edge is padded with zero pixels.
+If the tile width does not result in an exact number of output bytes, the right edge is padded with background pixels.
 To be aligned to byte boundaries, mode 4 tile width should be a multiple of 2, mode 3 a multiple of 4, and modes 1 and 2 a multiple of 8.

 ## Optional Arguments